 Throughout his career, he has held various academic and industry positions, including as a Lecturer in Machine Learning and AI for Robotics at the University of Plymouth, United Kingdom; an Associate Professor and founder and director of the AIART Lab (Artificial Intelligence and Robotics Technology Laboratory) at National Taipei University of Taiwan; a Research Fellow at the Keio-NUS CUTE Centre, a joint research centre between National University of Singapore and Keio University of Japan; an Engineer at Posco in South Korea and a Robotics Researcher at Philips in the Netherlands and Fraunhofer in Germany.
 He holds a PhD in Robotics from the National University of Singapore.

-He is actively serving several robotics and AI related journals and conferences as editorial board member, organizing committee member, workshop organizer and reviewer.
-Apart from academia, he has work experience in Philips and Posco as well as R&D projects in different industrial sectors that have rounded-out his experiences.
-He was featured in many international media such as Discovery Channel, New Scientist and Reuters, starring his research in robotics.
-In tandem with his research in robotics, he has participated and won several international RoboCup competitions.
+He actively contributes to various robotics and AI related journals and conferences, serving as an editorial board member, organising committee member, workshop organiser, and reviewer.
+He has also gained valuable industry experience through his work at Philips and Posco, as well as R&D projects in different industrial sectors.
+He has been featured in international media such as Discovery Channel, New Scientist, and Reuters for his pioneering work in robotics.
+In addition to his research, he has participated in and won several international RoboCup competitions.

-He is a proponent of “the best way to predict the future is to create it”.
-He enjoys the serendipity of traveling without planning as a real life implementation of SLAM (Simultaneous Localization And Mapping) and Reinforcement Learning (Taking actions in an environment to maximize the notion of cumulative reward).
-In his spare time, he plays guitar when he is in the mood and tennis when he is not.
+He is an advocate of the philosophy that “the best way to predict the future is to create it”.
+He relishes the serendipity of traveling the world without (much) planning, as a practical application of SLAM (Simultaneous Localisation and Mapping) and Reinforcement Learning (Taking actions in an environment to maximize the notion of cumulative reward).
+In his free time, he plays the guitar when he feels like it and tennis when he doesn’t.